y-o-k-a-i/nekomata/readme.md

 * [docroot](https://github.com/y-o-k-a-i/nekomata/tree/master/docroot)
  * Where your drupal root should start.
 * [drush](https://github.com/y-o-k-a-i/nekomata/tree/master/drush)
- * Contains project specific drush commands, aliases, and configurations.
+ * Contains project specific drush commands, aliases, configurations, and make files.
 * [results](https://github.com/y-o-k-a-i/nekomata/tree/master/results)
  * This directory is just used to export test results to.
 A good example of this is when running drush test-run with the --xml option.
 You can export the xml